onlinehub0808/-smart-contract-best-practices/README.md

     making this type of value transfer *unsafe* against reentrancy.

-Using `send()` will prevent reentrancy but it does so at the cost of being incompatable with any contract whose fallback function requires more than 2,300 gas.
+Using `send()` will prevent reentrancy but it does so at the cost of being incompatible with any contract whose fallback function requires more than 2,300 gas.

 One pattern that attempts to balance this trade-off is to implement both